HippoEug/HackTheBox/Machines (Easy)/Beep.md

 ### 6. Finding another Attack Vector, More Enumeration
 At this point, I am not too sure on what else I could try and had to look online for some clues.

 Turns out, the Gobuster that was performed in step 2 was a correct step, and a `-k` flag could be added to disable the checking of certificate.
 From the HTTPS (Port 443), we see an interesting directory, `/vtigercrm`.

-Running the GUI Dirbuster, we see more interesting directories, with many of them relating to `Elastix` as we saw when we visited `https://10.10.10.7:443`.
+We observe some primary softwares that are hosted.
+They are: Elastix, Roundcube, FreePBX and VTigerCRM.

-We do a `searchsploit vtigercrm`, with no results, followed by a `searchsploit elastix` and see a few interesting possible attacks, but unfortuantely nothing supported by Metasploit.
+We do a `searchsploit vtigercrm`, with no results, as well as a `searchsploit elastix` and see a few interesting possible attacks, but unfortuantely nothing supported by Metasploit.
 We had to step out of our comfort zone and try to attack it the harder way.

 ### 7. Attack Attempt 3: Attacking Elastix on Port 443 (VTigerCRM)
-We try to find the version of Elastix through viewing of the page source as well as enumerating from Gobuster/Dirbuster, but all did not reveal the version of Elastix.
+We try to find the version of Elastix through viewing of the page source as well as enumerating from Gobuster, but all did not reveal the version of Elastix.

 The first attack we try is `Elastix 2.2.0 - 'graph.php' Local File Inclusion | php/webapps/37637.pl`, with the underlying attack exploiting file access through `/vtigercrm` directory through a web browser.